-Dimensional analysis The dimensions of quantities are analysed in terms of mass, length and time; this allows checking of results and prediction of suitable models in some cases.
-Forces Work on the vector treatment of forces and friction is extended to consider the equilibrium of a particle and of a rigid body.
-Work, energy and power Consideration of kinetic energy, gravitational potential energy and the work done by a force leading to situations which can be modelled using the work-energy principle or conservation of energy.
+- out the specification for this optional paper, the unshaded sections, labelled (a), are content items which are in both Mechanics Minor and aded content, labelled (b), is in Mechanics Major only.
+Dimensional analysis (a) The dimensions of quantities are analysed in terms of mass, length and time; this allows checking of results and prediction of suitable models in some cases.
+Forces (a) Work on the vector treatment of forces and friction is extended to consider the equilibrium of a particle and of a rigid body.
+Work, energy and power (a) Consideration of kinetic energy, gravitational potential energy and the work done by a force leading to situations which can be modelled using the work-energy principle or conservation of energy.
 Power is introduced.
-Momentum and impulse Conservation of linear momentum and Newton's experimental law are used to model situations involving direct impact collisions.
+Momentum and impulse (a) Conservation of linear momentum and Newton's experimental law are used to model situations involving direct impact collisions.
 Mechanical energy lost in a collision is calculated.
-Centre of mass The centre of mass of systems of particles and some given shapes are used in situations involving equilibrium of a rigid body.
+Momentum and impulse (b) The work on collisions is extended to oblique impact.
+Circular motion (b) Circular motion with uniform and non-uniform speed is modelled using Newton's laws in the radial and tangential directions and using energy principles.
+Hooke's Law (b) The motion of a particle attached to a spring or string is modelled using forces and energy conservation.
+Centre of mass (a) The centres of mass of systems of particles and some given shapes are used in situations involving equilibrium of a rigid body.
+Centre of mass (b) The work on centre of mass is extended, using calculus, to include more general laminas and bodies formed by rotating a region about an axis.
+Vectors and variable forces (b) Calculus is applied to situations in more than 1 dimension with constant and non-constant acceleration.
+Situations involving projectile motion are modelled, including motion up an inclined plane.
+Differential equation models are considered, including the special case of simple harmonic motion.